Affine Lie algebras and a conditioned space-time Brownian motion in an affine Weyl chamber

-\begin{prop} The sequence of processes $(\frac{1}{n}\bar{\bar{X}}^{n}([nt]),t\ge 0)_{n\ge 0}$ converges towards a standard Brownian motion on $\mathring{\mathfrak{h}}_\R^*$ with drift $\bar{\bar{\rho}}$. \end{prop} \begin{proof} The key ingredients for the proof are propositions 13.8 and 13.9 of \cite{Kac}, which provide a transformation law for normalized characters.
-The two propositions deal with two different classes of affine Lie algebras.
-Let us make the proof in the framework of proposition 13.8.
-The proof is similar in the framework of propositions 13.9.
-For the affine Lie algebras considered in proposition 13.8 one has that for $n\ge 1$ and $z\in \mathring{\mathfrak{h}}^*$,
+\begin{prop} The sequence of processes $(\frac{1}{n}\bar{\bar{X}}^{n}([nt]),t\ge 0)_{n\ge 0}$ converges towards a standard Brownian motion on $\mathring{\mathfrak{h}}_\R^*$ with drift $\bar{\bar{\rho}}$. \end{prop} \begin{proof} The key ingredients for the proof are Theorems 13.8 and 13.9 of \cite{Kac}, which provide a transformation law for normalized characters.
+The two theorems deal with two different classes of affine Lie algebras.
+Let us make the proof in the framework of Theorem 13.8.
+The proof is similar in the framework of Theorem 13.9.
+For the affine Lie algebras considered in Theorem 13.8 one has that for $n\ge 1$ and $z\in \mathring{\mathfrak{h}}^*$,